-CTG is Choosing to Grow.
-The umbrella under which I live my life…and write my books.
+Choosing to Grow (CTG) is the umbrella under which I live my life…and write my books.

-For the Sport of It : Investigating the big picture of sports in order to better understand my own sports story.
-I want to effectively navigate the youth sports landscape for our kids, and I want to do what I can to make the sports experience better for everyone.
+CTG For the Sport of It was the investigation I pursued to get a handle on the big picture of youth sports.
+I wanted to better understand my own sports story and effectively navigate the youth sports landscape for our kids.
+I also wanted to learn what I could to make the sports experience better for everyone for whom I coached.

 Our family is a sporting family.
 There are six athletes in our house: three kids, two coaches, and an energetic, eighteen-pound chiweenie.
 Of all the time I have spent involved in teams as a player, as a coach, as the wife of a coach and as a parent, I have not taken enough time to consciously study or learn about why I do the things I do…why I feel the way I feel…and whether it matters what other people do and feel while at a sporting event.